A concise history of bridging loans

 After 2008's Great Recession bank lending was heavily restricted and more stringent credit policies were put in place, however the UK public had fallen in love with property speculation and investment and average property prices bottomed out after less than a year.

-The fall in properties was relatively mild in comparison to the troubled 90's and by April 2012 any drop in value had been reversed, with average property prices now £299,065.
+The fall in property prices was relatively mild compared to the troubled '90s, and by April 2012, any drop in value had been reversed, with average property prices now £299,065.

-As well as providing businesses with access to capital when they need it, bridging finance can also be used for property purchases.
-For example, if a homebuyer needs additional funds in order to complete a property purchase before their mortgage is approved, then a bridging loan can be used to bridge the gap.
+Bridging finance can be used for property purchases and provides businesses access to capital when needed.
+For example, a bridging loan can bridge the gap if a homebuyer needs additional funds to purchase a property before their mortgage is approved.
 Bridging loans can also be used in cases where a property needs to be purchased quickly, such as when a homebuyer is in a bidding war or estate agents need to move quickly on a sale.

 Overall, bridging finance provides businesses with an important source of capital when they need it most.
 From its first recorded use centuries ago to its current popularity amongst businesses and homebuyers, bridging finance has proved to be an invaluable source of funding for those in need.